Abdullah-moiz/Job-Portal/README.md

 - Track Your Posted Jobs and view Submitted Application
 - Accept and Reject Different Application
 - Status Updated for applied Job based on Job poster action
-- View or download Applicant CV's (Comming soon)
+- View or download Applicant CV's (TODO)
+- JWT validation on each Authorized Request

 ## Tech